adam10603/BeamNG-Advanced-Steering/README.md

  - More refined steering feel compared to the stock assists
  - Highly customizable settings

 Despite what it might sound like, you shouldn't think of this as some kind of artificial driver-aid.
-This is a common way of processing steering input in racing games (both arcade and sim), and it mimics real-life driving mechanics as well as behaviors you'll get when using a steering wheel with force-feedback.
+This is a common way of processing steering input in racing games (both arcade and sim), and it mimics real-life driving mechanics as well as behaviors you'd get when using a steering wheel with force-feedback.

 ## Installation 🖥️